milliondollarscript/milliondollarscript/readme.txt

 * Fix: Corrected admin grid selection redirect and security check issue on Packages page.
 * Fix: Resolved issue where admin grid selection could fail security check and redirect incorrectly.
 * Feat: Added an option to show a grid selection dropdown on the user-facing Manage Pixels page.
+* Feat: Added grid selection dropdown to the Manage Pixels page (configurable in MDS Options).

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.